What Is A Content Gap Analysis?

-- Analyze the content – explore each URL that is ranking to determine the topics that are being written about (H2 & H3 tags).
-Take time to compare the ways that competitors were using SEO tactics to rank within the search results.
+- Analyze the content – explore each URL ranking to determine the topics written about (H2 & H3 tags).
+Then, compare how competitors used SEO tactics to rank in search results.

-- Organize the keywords for each URL by search volume – this, combined with step 5 above (and step 8 below), will give you an idea of primary and secondary topics, as well as long-tail keywords to include in your blow article.
+- Organize the keywords for each URL by search volume – this, combined with step 5 above (and step 8 below), will give you an idea of primary and secondary topics and long-tail keywords to include in your blow article.

-- Utilize a keyword research tool to find additional keywords pertaining to the topic that can be used to expand on the competitor’s article.
+- Utilize a keyword research tool to find additional keywords about the topic that can be used to expand on the competitor’s article.

 - Create a new and improved article that goes above and beyond what the competitor has written.
 Your creative team should be able to add a fresh spin on what value the competition has created.

-- Repeat these steps on as many competitors or industry websites as you’d like.
+- Repeat these steps on as many competitors or industry websites as possible.

 How Often Should a Gap Analysis Be Performed?

-We recommended performing a CGA four times each year, conducting the analysis at least one time for each quarter.
+We recommended performing a CGA four times yearly and conducting the analysis at least once each quarter.
 This will provide insights into the following quarters’ content creation strategy and how to better serve website users.

-By conducting a regular CGA for each quarter, your content will continue to evolve, and the goals of your business will be easier to achieve.
+By conducting a regular CGA for each quarter, your content will continue to evolve, and your business goals will be easier to achieve.
 You’re making the responsible decision to take steps to keep your website fresh.
 Keep readers interested in coming to your site to find the needs that your brand intends to serve.

 Tools for Comparing Your Content to Competitors

-Looking through content to compare with more than one competitor will help you gain insight, but it’s a difficult process to manage on your own.
-Luckily, the digital age of marketing has presented business owners with a variety of tools to help alleviate some of the stress that comes with conducting a successful CGA.
+Looking through content to compare with multiple competitors will help you gain insight, but managing it is complex.
+Luckily, the digital age of marketing has presented business owners with various tools to help alleviate some of the stress of conducting a successful CGA.

 SEMrush – This company provides SEO tools for competitive businesses.
-Their product offerings include tools to help gain more organic traffic, tools to help audit your content for backlink usage, and a tool called Competitive Advantage that will analyze your content in comparison to competitor materials.
+Their product offerings include tools to help gain more organic traffic, tools to help audit your content for backlink usage, and a device called Competitive Advantage that will analyze your content compared to competitor materials.

 Following Up After CGA Is Complete

 The point of creating a CGA is to achieve results with future content.
 Use the information gained from each CGA to inspire an enlightened perspective when creating new content for your website in the future.
-Going forward with new ideas for keyword use and ideas from analyzing competitor content will make a difference in achieving goals for future projects.
+As we advance with new ideas for keyword use and ideas from analyzing competitor content will make a difference in achieving goals for future projects.

 In addition to making a stride to create better content in the future, the CGA you perform for each quarter should go towards improving previous content.
-The content you analyze with each CGA may be altered to improve its ranking in search engines by changing the keywords used in the metadata of the web pages that were analyzed.
-The relationships that your company has with other businesses and individuals will contribute to helping minimize the gap in your previously released content.
-If you need help with your enterprise SEO or content creation feel free to reach out.
+The content you analyze with each CGA may be altered to improve its ranking in search engines by changing the keywords used in the metadata of the analyzed web pages.
+Your company’s relationships with other businesses and individuals will contribute to helping minimize the gap in your previously released content.
+Feel free to reach out if you need help with your enterprise SEO or content creation.